Indian python: Conservation status

 A genetic study published in 2017 showed that the Burmese pythons in Florida are hybrids with P. molurus.

 Taxonomy

-In the literature, one other subspecies may be encountered: P. m. pimbura Deraniyagala, 1945, which is found in Sri Lanka.
+In the literature, one other subspecies is encountered: P. m. pimbura Deraniyagala, 1945, which is found in Sri Lanka.

 The Burmese python (P. bivittatus) was referred to as a subspecies of the Indian python until 2009, when it was elevated to full species status.
 The name Python molurus bivittatus is found in older literature.

 In culture

 Kaa, a large and old Indian python, is featured as one of Mowgli's mentors in Rudyard Kipling's 1894 collection The Jungle Book.